Pentagon-Ma/PERSONAL_PROJECT/readme.md

 ----------------------------------------------------------------------------------------------------------------

-## Update 1: Demo run video and stat analysis file
+## Update 1: Demo run video and statistics analysis file

 1. Uploaded `demo_run.mp4` to demonstrate how my experiment looks like when running on [pavlovia.org](http://pavlovia.org)
-2. Uploaded the statistical code and the sample data requried for the statistical analysis
+2. Uploaded the statistical code and the sample data required for the statistical analysis

 ### About the Statistical analysis code